 What you need for your first day of class

-On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID, stationery (pen, exercise book, and USB).
+On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID, stationery (pen, exercise book).

 In addition, the following uniform is required to be worn at all classes: